algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xb9
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
 - create a box named A, of length B. Fail if A is empty or B exceeds 32,384.
+Returns 0 if A already existed, else 1
 - Availability: v7
 - Mode: Application

+Newly created boxes are filled with 0 bytes.
+Boxes are unchanged by `box_create` if they already exist.

 ## box_extract